 As a result, Linder entered San Francisco State University majoring in drama, which kept her so busy in school productions, as well as in stock and repertory theaters in the Bay area, that she never got around to taking up her father’s offer.
 When she wasn’t on stage, she filled her remaining days, nights and weekends with her first experience as a world traveler as a flight attendant for Transamerica, a charter airline catering to international business travelers.

 Linder is the celebrity spokesperson for the ALS Association, the pre-eminent leader in the fight against Lou Gehrig’s Disease, following her brother-in-law’s diagnosis.
-She is also on the board of AFTRA and Linder can be found most holidays serving food to the hungry and homeless at the Los Angeles Mission.
+She is also on the board of SAG-AFTRA and Linder can be found most holidays serving food to the hungry and homeless at the Los Angeles Mission.
 In 2002, Linder spent Thanksgiving visiting troops in Afghanistan and Pakistan for 11 days to boost morale with the USO.
-She spent Thanksgiving doing the same in Korea in 2003 and visiting Guantanamo Bay with the USO in 2007.
-She also sent off troops departing from Fort Hood and all of her USO tours were with the late Johnny Grant.
+She spent Thanksgiving 2003 doing the same in Korea and visited Guantanamo Bay with the USO in 2007.
+She also sent off troops departing from Fort Hood, all of her USO tours were with the late Johnny Grant.
+Linder and Robin Wyss debuted her charity tea featuring her Young and Restless castmates in 1998 in Victoria, BC.
+She and Wyss have been hosting the teas in Vancouver, Canada to benefit various charities ever since, the current recipient charity is the Canucks for Kids Fund.
+In 2012, she also began hosting teas to benefit the March of Dimes Canada’s Conductive Education® (CE) program in Toronto and Calgary and she serves as the program’s celebrity spokesperson.

 In her “spare” time, Linder also became the first daytime actress to compete in the Toyota Grand Prix of Long Beach celebrity car race.
 She didn’t win but she came in ahead of previous race winners and, unlike her fellow racers, her car didn’t have a scratch on it.

-With Linder now a much-admired actress on The Young and the Restless, she and her husband live a hectic life, rarely able to spend time in their rambling brick house in Los Angeles.
+With Linder now a much-admired actress on The Young and the Restless, she devotes her time to work and her charities since her husband passed after 41 years of a happy marriage.

 Learn more about Kate Linder by visiting http://katelinder.com.